to our 2015 Maine

 This year's Overall Winner is:

-represented Maine and we congratulate him for being the first two-time
+represented Maine and we congratulate him for being the first

 winner of the competition!

-For the second year in a
+the third year in a

 row, the contest saw nationwide and international challengers, with